MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-enterprise-hardened-content.md

 ### Performance efficiency

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
-For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).
+For more information, see [Design review checklist for Performance Efficiency](/azure/well-architected/performance-efficiency/checklist).

-This architecture provides the following deltas:
+Compared to the baseline architecture, this architecture:

-- Alerting and [observability](/azure/cloud-adoption-framework/manage/monitor/observability) are provided to the domain teams as part of the domain establishment and [baseline of monitoring](/azure/azure-monitor/overview).
+- Provides alerting and [observability](/azure/cloud-adoption-framework/manage/monitor/observability) to the domain teams as part of the domain establishment and [baseline of monitoring](/azure/azure-monitor/overview).

 - Encourages sharing knowledge and best practices between knowledge workers and offers [incentives](/power-bi/guidance/fabric-adoption-roadmap-community-of-practice#incentives) for community engagement.

 ## Antipatterns

-- **Non-collaborative transformation**: The shift to a domain model is a major undertaking that requires significant change across the organization.
+- **Non-collaborative transformation:** The shift to a domain model is a major undertaking that requires significant change across the organization.
 This shift shouldn’t be a one-sided effort where technology leadership makes decisions solely based on the technology they wish to adopt.
 This approach can lead to disagreements or misunderstandings between business stakeholders and technology teams further down the line if problems arise in the workload.
 Instead, this transformation is most effective when business stakeholders understand the necessary activities and appreciate the value of the delivered outcomes.
 [Deep collaboration](/azure/well-architected/reliability/principles#design-for-business-requirements) between technology and business stakeholders is the key to any successful transformation.

-- **Uncritically adopting technology trends**: New ideas drive technology.
+- **Uncritically adopting technology trends:** New ideas drive technology.
 New functionality, new approaches, and new designs are constantly introduced through various online forums.
 For example, a trending data design pattern on LinkedIn might seem like an appealing option.
 Resist the temptation to adopt the latest trends when you build an enterprise-class solution, and favor proven technologies and patterns.
 Trending solutions might lack thorough testing and proven performance in production enterprise environments.
 These solutions might fail in production if they have missing functionalities, insufficient documentation, or an inability to scale properly.

-- **Building functionality without proper consideration**: When you identify a gap in technical functionality, it's often tempting to "build your own."
+- **Building functionality without proper consideration:** When you identify a gap in technical functionality, it's often tempting to "build your own."
 While this approach might be valid in some cases, product owners should consider the effect on the overall product lifecycle that building a bespoke solution might introduce.
 You can build bespoke solutions to cover a gap in existing, well-supported products.
 This approach can significantly increase technical debt over the course of a product's lifecycle because maintaining that solution adds considerable management burden that increases over time.
 The amount of projected technical debt needs to be weighed against the criticality of the missing functionality.
 If that functionality is on the product roadmap for an off-the-shelf solution, waiting for the vendor to deliver the feature might be a better strategy in the long term.

 ## Next steps